jrt345/RoutineBean/README.md

 * [Maven](https://maven.apache.org/) - Dependency Management
 * [SceneBuilder](https://gluonhq.com/products/scene-builder/) - Used to create and design JavaFX UIs

+## Versioning

+RoutineBean uses [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/jrt345/RoutineBean/tags).

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details